-- Netil 360, Hackney — open Fridays and Saturdays from 5 November, a rooftop street food market and bar
+- Netil 360, Hackney — open Fridays and Saturdays throughout winter, with a fully-stocked rooftop bar and rotating food pop-ups.

-- The Bloomsbury Club — The outdoor bar at The Bloomsbury Club is heated, and decked with fairy lights, making one of their booths the perfect place to hide out from the winter.
+- The Bloomsbury Club — The outdoor bar at The Bloomsbury Club is heated, and decked with fairy lights, making one of its booths the perfect place to hide out from the winter.

 - Aqua Spirit — Part of Aqua Kyoto restaurant, with views over Regent Street.

-- Vista at the Trafalgar - Overlooking Trafalgar Square, with a special winter cocktail menu.
+- The Rooftop at The Trafalgar St. James — Overlooking Trafalgar Square, with a special winter cocktail menu.

 - Boundary — Raclette and fondue are on the winter menu at this Shoreditch stalwart.